 - 1 in 5 Australian women have experienced sexual violence.

-- Australian women are most likely to experience physical and sexual violence in their home, at the hands of a male current or ex-partner.
+- Australian women are most likely to experience physical and sexual violence at home, at the hands of a male current or ex-partner.

-- Of women who had children in their care when they experienced violence from an ex‑partner, 68 per cent reported that the children had seen or heard the violence.
+- Of women who had children in their care when they experienced violence from an ex-partner, 68% reported that the children had seen or heard the violence.